AP Top 25 Takeaways: Not-so-super superpowers show cracks | Times Leader

 Maybe college football’s season of the super teams won’t be such a foregone conclusion after all?

-The top-ranked Crimson Tide faced their first serious challenge but against No. 11 Florida.
+The top-ranked Crimson Tide faced their first serious challenge but managed to get out of The Swamp undefeated against No. 11 Florida.
 The No. 9 Buckeyes, No. 6 Tigers and No. 3 Sooners also were winners — with blemishes.

 Those four teams have combined for 20 College Football Playoff appearances.
 Fans, at least those of other teams, have been lamenting the same old, same old and bracing for another round of it in 2021.